randiego/partforge/README.md

 * Each Part (aka Assembly) has its own type of input form to capture structured information (input fields).

-* In addition to strucutured data (date, boolean, character, listfields, numeric fields), each Part and Procedure also has adhoc data like comments, photos, and file attachements.
+* In addition to structured data (date, boolean, character, listfields, numeric fields), each Part and Procedure also has adhoc data like comments, photos, and file attachements.

 * Each Part has it's own dedicate page for each serial number, complete with a chronological timeline like FaceBook Wall, Twitter Feed, or Discourse Topic showing the